The next application deadline will be Feb 15, 2019. Applications may be submitted after January 2nd, 2019.

 Please see below for details regarding the process:

-In an effort to improve the ADN program, changes to the application process have been made with much thought and consideration.
+In an effort to improve the Associate Science Nursing program, changes to the application process have been made with much thought and consideration.

 - Due to the competitive nature of the program, it is highly recommended that all pre-nursing students meet with an HSHS program advisor.
 A nursing advisor is available by appointment or walk-in Monday through Friday from 8am to 5pm.
-You can schedule an appointment with Valerie Warner by calling (208) 732-6724 or emailing firstname.lastname@example.org.
-You can also meet with the HSHS student advisor, Rene Rambur, by calling (208) 732-6730 or emailing email@example.com.
+You can schedule an appointment with the HSHS student advisor, Rene Rambur, by calling (208) 732-6730, emailing firstname.lastname@example.org or click here to schedule an appointment.

 - 40 students are admitted to the program every fall and spring semester.

 - All applications will be scored and totaled after the application deadline.
-Only applicants with an overall score of 75% or higher on the designated nursing entrance exam (HESI test) will be considered for acceptance effective January 1, 2018.
-For students applying for admission Spring 2018 (Sept.
-1-Oct 15, 2017), the program will accept both the HESI or the TEAS test.
-TEAS test score must be proficient or higher to be considered.
+Only applicants with an overall score of 75% or higher on the designated nursing entrance exam (HESI test) will be considered for acceptance effective January 1, 2018-January 1, 2019.
+Students applying after January 1, 2019 are not required to take the HESI.

-- All applicants are notified of their status by the email address provided on the ADNP application and are given a seat in the program when one is available.
+- All applicants are notified of their status by the email address provided on the ASN program application.

-- If you are taking courses at another institution, make sure to send official transcripts from that school to CSI's Office of the Registrar for transfer credit purposes.
+- If you are taking courses at another institution, make sure to send official transcripts to CSI's Office of the Registrar for transfer credit purposes.
+Transfer transcript processing may take several weeks.
+Students are encouraged to submit transcripts in a timely manner.
+Score sheet totals will not be adjusted after the application deadline for late or contested transfer course transcripts.

-To apply to the CSI Associate Degree Nursing program, follow the steps below.
+To apply to the CSI Associate Science Nursing program, follow the steps below.

 Step 1: Apply to the College of Southern Idaho (to become a student and get a student ID number).